misiektoja/spotify_monitor/README.md

 <a id="new-here-run-the-setup-wizard"></a>
 ### New here?
 Run the setup wizard

 The fastest way to get started is the interactive setup wizard.
-It asks a few simple questions about who to monitor, how to connect to Spotify and whether you want email alerts.
+It asks a few simple questions about who to monitor, how to connect to Spotify and whether you want alerts by email or webhook.
 It then saves a ready-to-run configuration for you while private values stay in `.env`.
 For local installs the wizard can also check the setup and start monitoring immediately.

 Use the command that matches how you run the tool: